-As discussed in detail in chapter 2, issuers in the green bond market mandate investment banks to arrange and structure their green bonds.
+As discussed in detail in chapter 2, issuers in the green bond market mandate a investment bank to arrange and structure their green bonds.
 This process generally involves appointing a green structuring advisor, and arranging a series of fixed income investor meetings across relevant geographies for the upcoming green bond transaction.

-As shown in the historic league table in Figure 1.6, a wide variety of investment banks are active in the market.
+As shown in the historic league table in Figure 1.6, a wide variety of banks are active in the market.
 The league tables, which are available on the Bloomberg terminal and other media, reflect the increasing proportion of Chinese green bonds issued in the market with Chinese banks entering the underwriting market in 2015 and building market share significantly over 2016 as shown in Figure 1.7.

-Figure 1.6: Top 15 green bond underwriters 2007 - 2017 by volume and number of issues
+Figure 1.6: Top 10 green bond underwriters 2007 - 2017